Adding or removing a borrower from your mortgage is called Change of Parties (CoP) or Transfer of Equity (TOE).

 Once you’ve applied for a CoP, please appoint your own solicitor.
 You’ll also need to pay a fee which is in our list of Mortgage Charges.

-To get a new deal whilst letting your property, you’ll need to switch your current mortgage to a Buy to Let deal.
-This will be subject to a full application, lending criteria and valuation.
+- In both of these circumstances, switching to a Buy to Let product will be subject to a full application, lending criteria and valuation.

 Reducing my term with overpayments